Northeastern University Library

 wecare@northeastern.edu

-We Care assists students who are experiencing unexpected challenges to maintain their academic progress.
-The staff works with students to coordinate among university offices, to offer appropriate referrals, and to help develop viable options to support their continued success at the university.
+The We Care Office assists students who are experiencing unexpected challenges to maintain their academic progress.
+The staff works with students individually to help them understand and explore their options, which may involve explaining Northeastern University policy, providing resources and referrals, and coordinating among university offices.
 We Care also provides guidance to faculty and staff in identifying Northeastern resources and policies to help students succeed.

 Center for Spirituality, Dialogue, and Service